 To rethink the application areas of an entire technology it requires a community of scientists, users, manufacturers and official representatives ready for thinking ahead and breaking barriers.

-To find out more about our guest author Frank and his work visit his website.
+To find out more about his work visit his website.